What was lost that needs to be restored?

 The restoration to the Father from your fallen state is the "ongoing restoration" which must occupy the heart and mind.
 Consider yourselves as if you were, respectively, Adam and Eve - fallen and cut off from the presence of the Lord.
 Your whole mortal experience and purpose is to reverse that state.
 Any ongoing restoration won't be about new doctrine, policies, programs, or procedures.
 Christ told us:

-Behold, verily, verily, I say unto you, I will declare unto you my doctrine...And this is my doctrine, and it is the doctrine which the Father hath given unto me...that the Father commandeth all men, everywhere, to repent and believe in me...And whoso believeth in me, and is baptizedthe same shall be savedand they are they who shall inherit the kingdom of God...this is my doctrine...and whoso believeth in me believeth in the Father also...for he will visit him with fire and with the Holy Ghost (be born again)...Verily, verily, I say unto you, that this is my doctrine, and whoso buildeth upon this buildeth upon my rock, and the gates of hell shall not prevail against them...And whoso shall declare more or less than this, and establish it for my doctrine, the same cometh of evil, and is not built upon my rock; but he buildeth upon a sandy foundation, and the gates of hell stand open to receive such when the floods come and the winds beat upon them.
+Behold, verily, verily, I say unto you, I will declare unto you my ...And this is my , and it is the doctrine which the Father hath given unto me...that the Father commandeth all men, everywhere, to repent and believe in me...And whoso believeth in me, and is , the same shall be ; and they are they who shall the kingdom of God...this is my doctrine...and whoso in me believeth in the Father also...for he will visit him fire and with the ...Verily, verily, I say unto you, that this is my , and whoso upon this buildeth upon my rock, and the of hell shall not prevail against them...And whoso shall more or less than this, and establish it for my doctrine, the same cometh of evil, and is not built upon my rock; but he buildeth upon a foundation, and the gates of hell stand open to receive such when the floods come and the winds beat upon them.The restoration has always been about being born again, being visited with fire and with the Holy Ghost which will enable you to be able to pass the angels, or in other words: the cherubim, who stand as sentinels in your personal journey to be restored to the Father.

 It is up to you to complete your restoration to the Father.
 This is the fulness of the Gospel spoken of in scripture.
 This is the work of every prophet who has ever lived.
-Theirs is the duty to cry faith (trust in God) and repentance (teach others to turn to God) and be born again (the fiery death of self which allows you to pass the angels that stand as sentinels) which will then endow you with the ability to receive the Son and then finally be brought into the presence of the Father
+Theirs is the duty to cry faith (trust in God) and repentance (teach others to turn to God) and be born again (the fiery death of self which allows you to pass the angels that stand as sentinels) which will then endow you with the ability to receive the Son and then finally be brought into the presence of the Father.

 Look at what Jacob has to say about restoration: